Blog

 Tax-Free Savings Account (TFSA) Income from Canadian investments will be treated as non-taxable by default and not appear on the Taxable Income Report.
 Non-resident withholding tax still applies.

-Track your investment performance across all of your accounts
+Track your investment performance across all of your portfolios

-With Sharesight, not only can Canadian investors track the performance of all their TFSA investments, but they can also track the performance of all their different accounts in one place.
-This is made easy with Sharesight’s Consolidated Views feature, which allows investors to see performance across all their portfolios in a single view, including when running reports.
-For example, a Consolidated View could be useful for investors running the Performance, Diversity or Contribution Analysis reports, as it allows investors to view the asset allocation and top-performing investments across all their portfolios at a glance.
+With Sharesight, not only can you track the performance of all your TFSA investments, but you can also track the performance of all your different investment portfolios and accounts in one place.
+This is made easy with Sharesight’s consolidated views feature, which allows you to see performance across all your portfolios in a single view, including when running most reports.
+For example, a consolidated view could be useful when running the performance, diversity or contribution analysis reports, as it allows you to see your asset allocation and top-performing investments across all of your portfolios at a glance.

 Start tracking your TFSA with Sharesight